 I also change up my camera (Canon 7D, iPhone 5 with add-on lenses, numerous point-and-shoots), lenses, and techniques often to keep things fresh.
 Switching between infrared, motion blurs, macros, landscapes, etc. keeps me learning and growing. ” — Michelle Shefveland

 “I enjoy perusing blogs, Pinterest, and magazines for inspiration.
 Vintage fairs are also a wonderful source of inspiration, especially absorbing all the creative ways to display wares.
-I recently joined Instagram (EvelynandRose), so I'm sure that will be a new source of ideas in 2015 as well.
+I recently joined Instagram (EvelynandRose), so I'm sure that will be a new source of ideas as well.
 Sometimes just admiring a vintage piece I have in my home also sparks creative ideas — especially time-worn colors and textures.
-I think 2015 will be a year of weathered, rustic, and faded looks in my designs.” — Susan Frick
+I think the next year will be a year of weathered, rustic, and faded looks in my designs.” — Susan Frick

 “The journey to a personal body of work is different in that I am compelled to wear blinders to sources of outside inspiration.
 I realize this sounds a tad ridiculous, especially in our 24/7 internet world.
 But I long to be in my cave (aka studio), holed up in mad-scientist/artist mode, playing with paint to see what comes up and where my muse guides me.
 It is important for me to rely on internal sources of inspiration as I have done in the past.
 For me, this typically means lots of time in nature, writing in my journals, meditation, and practicing yoga.
 These things will clear my mind and allow ideas to emerge in due course.” — Mary Beth Shaw